grisu/gricli/USAGE.md

 Kills a job if it still running and then removes it from the database and deletes the job directory.

-Supports glob regular expressions.
+To clean all jobs use 'clean job *'.

 Parameters:

-    jobname : The name of the job to clean
+    jobname : The name of the job to clean.
+Supports glob regular expressions.

 Example usage: